danger/danger-js/README.md

 Notes:

-* the `Dangerfile.js` needs to be able to run on node without transpiling right now.
+* The `Dangerfile.js` needs to be able to run on node without running through babel right now.
 * The shape of the API is [`git`](https://github.com/danger/danger-js/blob/master/source/dsl/git.js) and [`pr`](https://raw.githubusercontent.com/danger/danger/master/spec/fixtures/github_api/pr_response.json)

-#### This thing is broken, I should help improve it
+#### This thing is broken, I should help improve it!

 Awesommmmee.